-Did you know over 75% of woodworking projects start with a choice between hardwood and softwood1?
+Did you know that over 75% of woodworking projects start with a choice between hardwood and softwood?
 This choice affects whether your project is strong like oak furniture or light like pine shelves.
-Picking the right course means learning key skills, like knowing cedar’s durability and pine’s cost-effectiveness1.
+Picking the right course means learning key skills, like knowing cedar’s durability and pine’s cost-effectiveness.
 It also helps you avoid expensive errors.

 There are many options, from online tutorials to hands-on classes.
 This guide will help you find a course that teaches safety, tool use, and planning your projects.